culturedigitalskills/2024-digitisation-3d-photogrammetry/episodes/using-the-software.Rmd

 You can check EXIF information online, for example using [ExifInfo.org](https://exifinfo.org/).

-For this lesson we provide
+For this lesson, we provide
-images in TIFF and JPEG format:
+images in [TIFF and JPEG format][datasets].